Cross Site Request Forgery (CSRF)¶

 When should CSRF protections be required?¶

 Many workflows involve a hybrid.
-For example, it is useful to have external hyperlinks to civicrm/event/register
+For example, it is useful to have external hyperlinks to civicrm/event/register.
+The first page-load

 presents a form to a user; this page does not require CSRF protection.
 As the user interacts with the form (eg using rich widgets that require